-12 May Top 11 Tips For Passing AUD
+12 May Top 11 Audit CPA Exam Tips

 Auditing concepts can be difficult to understand, because an audit requires a different set of skills than posting accounting transactions or generating financial statements.
-To succeed on the AUD test, you need to put yourself in the shoes of an auditor, and understand the tests performed to issue an audit opinion.
-Use these tips to succeed on the AUD test.
+To succeed on the Audit CPA exam (AUD) you need to put yourself in the shoes of an auditor, and understand the tests performed to issue an audit opinion.

 The accrual method of accounting requires companies to use the matching principle, which matches revenue earned with the expenses incurred to produce the revenue.
 This rule applies, regardless of the timing of cash inflow and outflows.